'''

 else:

-if not isinstance(leads, list) or not all(
+if not isinstance(leads, (list, tuple)) or not all(

 isinstance(lead, str) for lead in leads